Deepak01701/-Prediction-of-diabetes-in-a-patient-using-Python-Machine-Learning/README.md

 The goal of the project is to detect whether a transaction is a normal payment or a fraud.

 ### Data Set
-The Data set can be downloaded from this link

 The dataset contains two-day transactions by European cardholders during September 2013.